collapsed-stacks/startups/questions/8531/hardware-startups-in-germany.md

 - tagged: `hardware`, `germany`
 - score: -2

-<p>I am really interested in joining a hardware startup in Germany, being a mechanical engineer with a vast experience with different projects.
+I am really interested in joining a hardware startup in Germany, being a mechanical engineer with a vast experience with different projects.
 I think a hardware startup is best choice for learning.
-What are some good hardware startups in Germany?</p>
+What are some good hardware startups in Germany?

 ## Answer 8569